 I am currently working on a dissertation about online communities and predictive algorithms.
 Employing Burkean identification as a theretical lens, I adopt a case study methodology to explore a range of digital spaces and rhetorical practices including the Disability March meta-cyberprotest, Twitter echo chambers, the work of predictive marketers, and pedagogical applications.

-I am a third year rhetoric and composition Ph.D. student at Texas Christian University.
-While my research and pedagogical interests are wide-ranging—translingual theory and pedagogy, disability rhetorics, multimodality and digital humanities, and antiracist writing assessment—my scholarship, teaching, and service are united in exploring the intersections of power, privilege, and oppression, particularly in higher education and academic discourse.At T
+While my research and pedagogical interests are wide-ranging—digital cultural rhetorics, translingual theory and pedagogy, disability rhetorics, and antiracist writing assessment—my scholarship, teaching, and service are united in exploring the intersections of power, privilege, and oppression.

-A born and raised Southern Californian, I earned my B.A. in comparative literature, with emphases in French language, Russian literature, and film studies, from the University of California, Santa Barbara.
+A born-and-raised Southern Californian, I earned my B.A. in comparative literature, with emphases in French language, Russian literature, and film studies, from the University of California, Santa Barbara.
 At Emerson College in Boston, Massachusetts, I earned my M.A. in publishing and writing.
-Under the training of John Trimbur and Elizabeth Parfitt, I began teaching first-year writing.
-During this time, I became interested in a translingual approach to the teaching of writing, which has guided my teaching and research ever since.
+During my time at Emerson, I was introduced to composition studies by John Trimbur and Elizabeth Parfitt and began teaching first-year writing.